Markdown

 Bold and italic

-Bold and italics are created with two and three * respectivly.
+Bold and italics are created with two and three * respectively.

 Markdown | Result |